stonier/shared_boston_winters/Readme.md

 > Can we load constructors with variable arguments?
 Might be possible with an argc, argv approach and doing the conversions in the plugin itself ([example (maybe)](http://www.drdobbs.com/dynamically-loaded-c-objects/184401900?pgno=5))

+> Do plugin managers need to be singletons?
+What happens if two plugin managers try to load the same library?

 ### Closed Questions